DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 ##Good practice

-During procurement, the following should be demonstrated:
+During procurement of case management systems, the following should be demonstrated:

 * how user feedback has informed changes to the user interface (UI)
 * how it is informed by practice